goreleaser/goreleaser/www/docs/customization/hooks.md

 # Global Hooks

-Some release cycles may need run something before or after everything else.
+Some release cycles may need to run something before or after everything else.

 GoReleaser allows this with the global hooks feature.

 === "OSS"
     The `before` section allows for global hooks that will be executed **before** the release is started.

-    The configuration is straightforward, here is an example will all possible options:
+    The configuration is straightforward, here is an example will all possible
+    options:

     ```yaml
     # .goreleaser.yaml